-1. apply the ami\analyze step to each input exposure independently, computing fringe parameters for each

-2. apply the ami\normalize step to correct the science target results using the reference PSF results (if present)
+- 1. apply the ami_analyze step to each input exposure independently, computing fringe parameters for each - 2. apply the ami_average step to compute the average of the ami_analyze results for all of the science target exposures, and the average for all of the reference PSF results (if present) - 3. apply the ami_normalize step to correct the average science target results using the average reference PSF results (if present)

-If no reference PSF target exposures are present in the input ASN file, the ami\normalize step is skipped.
+If no reference PSF target exposures are present in the input ASN file, the ami_normalize step is skipped.